KyanChen/RSMamba/README.md

 This repository is the code implementation of the paper [RSMamba: Remote Sensing Image Classification with State Space Model](https://arxiv.org/abs/2403.19654), which is based on the [MMPretrain](https://github.com/open-mmlab/mmpretrain) project.

-The current branch has been tested on PyTorch 2.x and CUDA 12.1, supports Python 3.8+, and is compatible with most CUDA versions.
+The current branch has been tested on Linux system, PyTorch 2.x and CUDA 12.1, supports Python 3.8+, and is compatible with most CUDA versions.

 If you find this project helpful, please give us a star ⭐️, your support is our greatest motivation.